 t: 0116 241 8331 e: email@example.com

-APT prides itself on the feedback we receive about our courses.
-Below is just some of the great written feedback the 'Older People and Depression: Key Knowledge and Skills for Effective Biopsychosocial Intervention' course has received.
+The Association for Psychological Therapies prides itself on the written feedback we receive for our courses.
+Below is just some of the great reviews the 'Older People and Depression: Key Knowledge and Skills for Effective Biopsychosocial Intervention' course has received.

 "Brilliant tutor, really engaging ... will be using this in practice!
 Such an eye opener."

 "Very enjoyable and informative course.
 I found it suprising how relevant the material was."

 "I will return to my ward and recommend colleagues attend this course."